 Features

-Fever Alert® glow feature indicates fever Memory feature recalls last reading to help monitor child’s progress Auto power-off preserves battery life Comfortable orthodontic nipple Beeps.
+Fever Alert® glow feature indicates fever.
+The memory feature recalls the last reading to help monitor the child’s progress.
+Auto power-off preserves battery life.
+Comfortable orthodontic nipple.
+Beeps.

-When readings are complete Protective cover is included for clean storage or travel Measure both Fahrenheit and Celsius.
+A Protective cover is included for clean storage or travel when readings are complete.
+Measure both Fahrenheit and Celsius.

 5. Baby Pacifier Thermometer with LCD Display

-The Pacifier Thermometer reviews allow you to require a baby’s temperature in a comfortable, non-invasive way.
+The Pacifier Thermometer allows you to assess a baby’s temperature comfortably and non-invasively.

-Beeps when reading is complete and can glow red if the temperature registers at 99.9 degrees Fahrenheit or higher – indicating a fever is present.
+It beeps when the reading is complete and can glow red if the temperature registers at 99.9 degrees Fahrenheit or higher, indicating a fever is present.

-The integrated LCD display makes it easier to urge a fast visual reading, especially when taking a child’s temperature in the dark.
+The integrated LCD makes it easier to read a fast visual reading, especially when taking a child’s temperature in the dark.

 Package Content